Florida Gov. DeSantis says Disney lawsuit is political

 The Disney lawsuit asks a federal judge to void the governor’s takeover of the theme park district, as well as the DeSantis oversight board’s actions, on the grounds that they were violations of the company’s free speech rights.

 He repeated his opposition to the deal that aimed to rein in Iran’s nuclear program, saying it empowered that country’s rulers rather than held them back.
-The Iran nuclear deal passed under Obama.
-His sucessor, Trump, revoked the U.S. agreement to it.
+The Iran nuclear deal passed under former President Barak Obama.
+His successor, Trump, revoked the U.S. agreement to it.

-DeSantis also said the U.S. shouldn’t interfere in the way Israel chooses to be governed, a direct critique of President Joe Biden, who has voiced concerns about a contentious Israeli government plan to overhaul the country’s judiciary.
+In a critique of President Joe Biden, DeSantis also said that the U.S. shouldn’t interfere in the way that Israel chooses to be governed.
+Biden voiced concerns last month about a contentious Israeli government plan to overhaul the country’s judiciary.

 DeSantis began his multi-country trip in Japan and then traveled to South Korea.
 After Israel, he heads to Britain.